Leigh Bromby

 Leigh David Bromby (born 2 June 1980) is an English retired footballer who played as a defender.

 Bromby primarily played for Sheffield Wednesday and Sheffield United, and is the only player to have played 100 league games for both teams.

+After retirement as a player, Bromby stayed in football acting as a coach and head of recruitment, he is currently the Talent Acquisition Lead at Derby County.

 Career

 Sheffield Wednesday

 Born in Dewsbury, Bromby started his footballing career when he was spotted by Daniel Firth at Whitchapel Middle school before joining Liversedge then being spotted by Sheffield Wednesday.
 He then progressed through the Sheffield Wednesday youth academy, and in September 1999 joined Mansfield Town on loan for three months.
 He made his Football League debut on 12 December 1999 in a 0–0 draw at Barnet.
 He scored his first career goal in a 3–1 home win over Southend United in January 2000.

 Bromby made his Wednesday debut the following season; on 23 December 2000 as substitute in a 1–0 home defeat to Wolverhampton Wanderers.
 He went on to make 20 appearances that season.

 He spent part of the 2002–03 season on loan at Norwich City before returning to Wednesday.
 After making 112 appearances for the club he moved to local rivals Sheffield United in a free transfer on 24 May 2004.